Wirecloud/wirecloud/docs/widgetapi/widgetapi.md

 access to a remote REST API or to resolve cross-domain problems, a widget needs to use a proxy through the Widget API

+This document also show some examples that can be tested using WireCloud, the reference implementation of the FIWARE Application Mashup GE.

 ## Editors

   + Álvaro Arranz, Universidad Politécnica de Madrid